A First-Order Gradient Approach for the Connectivity Optimization of Markov Chains: Introduction

-A large body of literature studies how to optimally design or modify edge weights and, hence, the network structure to improve such metrics; see, e.g.,~\cite{ghosh2008minimizing,patel2015robotic}.
-In view of the above interpretation, this class of problems can be reformulated as finding the Markov chain that minimizes a specific function of the MFPTs.
-Generally, the resulting problem is non-convex, but restricting the set of solutions to reversible Markov chains can turn the problem into a convex one.
+The resulting problem is generally non-convex, but restricting the set of solutions to reversible Markov chains can turn the problem into a convex one.
 For example, the minimization of the Kemeny constant can be made convex by constraining the stationary distribution of the Markov chain and consequently can be solved using semi-definite programming \cite{patel2015robotic,Duan_Bullo_2020}.
 However, the restriction to reversibility has a severe impact on the achievable objective value (see \cite{Duan_Bullo_2020} for an example), which motivates our research into a gradient-based optimization method that does not rely on convexity and thus allows one to drop the reversibility condition on the network.

-In the present paper, we deviate from the standard approaches in the literature by formulating and solving more general and possibly non-convex network design problems.
+In the present paper, we deviate from the standard approaches in the literature by formulating and solving more general and possibly non-convex optimization problems for network connectivity.
 In particular, we allow for more general MFPT-based objective functions.
 Moreover, we extend the existing literature by considering settings in which network edges can fail with some (possibly correlated) probability.
 For instance, this can be of particular interest when modeling power grids where transmission lines may fail due to climatic disasters (wildfires, floods, storms, etc.).
 Therefore, in the rest of the paper, we distinguish between the \textit{fixed support case}, in which the set of edges of the network is fixed, and the \textit{random support case}, \blue{where there is uncertainty in the support of the graph, i.e., edges fail stochastically.}

 Our main contributions are as follows: \begin{itemize} \item We generalize the existing metrics for network connectivity based on MFPTs, accommodating both linear combinations and general (smooth) functions. \blue{Moreover, we introduce a broader class of network optimization problems with the new generalized connectivity metric as an objective function.
 We consider both the fixed support case and the non-trivial random support case.}